OFFICIAL RE-OPENING 3rd december 2020

 This includes only one household or support bubbles allowed to mix within an indoor space.
 Please therefore contact the reservations team to amend your reservation to either a later date or a reduction in guests to ensure that your visit falls within this restriction.

 During the 5 days Christmas bubble, rules for hospitality will not be relaxed and therefore Christmas bubbles will not be permitted to visit the restaurant.
-Visits during these five days will need to be made in line with the current tier the county of Cornwall is in at the time.
+Visits during these five days will need to be made in line with the current tier the county of Devon is in at the time.